JiuJiuJiuge/JiuJiuJiuge.github.io/content/english/papers/article2.md

 <img src="\images\article2\Fig7.jpg" alt=None/>

-***Fig. 7** The correlation between soil environment factors and bacteria bacteria diversity in different soil aggregates (< 2mm, 2-0.25mm, >0.25mm).
+<i>**Fig. 7** The correlation between soil environment factors and bacteria bacteria diversity in different soil aggregates (< 2mm, 2-0.25mm, >0.25mm).
 Each circle in the graph represents the correlation between two corresponding indicators in the horizontal and vertical directions.
 The intensity of color represents the size of the Pearson correlation coefficient, with green indicating a negative Pearson coefficient and orange indicating a positive Pearson coefficient.
-The results with significant differences (P values < 0.05) are shown with *P < 0.05, **P < 0.01, and *** P < 0.001.*
+The results with significant differences (P values < 0.05) are shown with *P < 0.05, **P < 0.01, and *** P < 0.001.</i>

 The relationship between indicator OTUs and phosphorus fractions was investigated using TITAN, which is based on increases (z+) or decreases (z–) in the abundance of indicator OTUs (Fig. 8).
 The contents of Al-P, Fe-P, and O-P were mainly correlated with phyla Proteobacteria, Verrucomicrobia, and Chloroflexi, while that of Ca-P was mainly correlated with phyla Acidobacteria, Patescibacteria, and Proteobacteria (Fig. 8).
 The results indicate that different kinds of phosphorus fractions were regulated by different kinds of bacteria.